sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 While building the new parser I ran countless searches and constantly jumped around the codebase to figure out how things interacted.
-It made me realize that developer tools like code search is really just empowering me to do unglamorous engineering more effectively.
+It made me realize that developer tools like code search are really just empowering me to do unglamorous engineering more effectively.
 That's a very, very good thing.
 Of course tools like code search aren't exclusive to humdrum work, but I wonder how much value developers ultimately derive from tools that reduce unglamorous effort.
 I bet it's substantial.
-Refactoring and rewriting, searching for dependency versions and updating them, this _is_ the stuff of unglamorous engineering.
+Refactoring and rewriting, searching for dependency versions and updating them—this _is_ the stuff of unglamorous engineering.
 But maybe because the nature of the work is so unseen, so is the value behind the developer tools that power it.